The evolution of Andretti Autosport

 In 2013, Hunter-Reay failed in an attempt to defend the title.
 He finished 7th in the standings, while Marco Andretti was team’s leading driver that season.
 The son of team owner finished 5th overall although not recording a victory.

-Two wins at Indianapolis in three years
+Three wins at Indianapolis 500 in four years

 Carlos Munoz joined Hunter-Reay, Andretti, and Hinchcliffe as a full-time driver in 2014.
 The Colombian did fine as he finished 8th overall and won Rookie of the Year Award.
 Hunter-Reay was the team’s best pilot that year with three wins on his account, including the triumph at Indianapolis.